titumozammel/5r-cascade-framework/README.md

 > **5R = HOW**

-3C identifies the relevant intervention context.
+3C identifies the relevant strategic context for attention.

-5R determines the appropriate treatment when recurring operational demand is being challenged.
+5R determines the appropriate tactical treatment when recurring operational demand is being challenged.

+### Important Boundary

+3C and 5R are **complementary**, not necessarily sequential.

+3C may reveal a context requiring direct intervention, while 5R may be applied to the recurring demand exposed by that diagnosis.

 ---